 JOHN SUDDUTH

 In 1969, he went into the Army and spent 1˝ years in Germany, where he bowled every day.
-During this time, he would help people learn to bowl.
-When he was not helping others, he participated in tournaments every weekend, winning several events.
+While there, he helped people learn to bowl, and he won several tournaments.

-When he started bowling in the Washington, D.C.
-Area, his game had improved so much that he qualified fifth in the Nation’s Capital Area Bowling Association’s (NCABA) “Top 10” Rankings in the 1975-1976 season.
+When he started bowling locally, his game had improved so much that he qualified fifth in the NCABA “Top 10” Ranking in 1975-1976.
 He also won the Virginia State All-Events and Doubles.
-John placed second in several other tournaments, including the Don May Summer Classic (twice), Nation’s Capital Area/Baltimore Area Masters (twice), and NCABA Mini Masters.

 During this time, he was involved with improving bowling in this area.
 It largely began in 1981, when Bowl America’s Irv Clark created a new position for John, “Bowler Development Coordinator.”
 Within the first year, John went to every seminar he could, including classes conducted by the PBA, Brunswick, and Century.
 He spent time in Las Vegas and trained under legendary instructors Don Johnson and Fred Borden.
 John went to virtually every seminar by Bill Taylor and spent several days with Tom Kouros.
 By doing this, he became a Master Instructor who trained many staff members and anybody else who wanted to learn how to teach bowling.
 He has taught over 1,500 people.

 When John first started, he trained several Bowl America employees how to measure and drill a bowling ball.
-Before this time, the managers would take the measurements and send them to the main office, where the balls would be drilled and sent back to the center.
 Over a two-year period, he helped Bowl America create 14 pro shops in its centers.

 Back to Hall of Fame